breakdown

 Breakdown->>AI: Output generated prompt

-AI->>AI: Process based on prompt
+AI->>AI: Processing based on prompt

 AI->>Result: Output processing result